Mishieck/parawait/docs/quick-start.md

   const process2 = () => console.info("Running process 2.");
   const process3 = () => console.info("Running process 3.");

-  await promises({
+  await all({
     actions: [process1, process2, process3],
     outputType: "none"
   });
 })();
 ```

-Functions `processes1`, `processes2` and `processes3` are invoked at once using `promises`.
-The property `actions` of parameter to `promises` specifies the processes that are run at once.
+Functions `processes1`, `processes2` and `processes3` are invoked at once using `all`.
+The property `actions` of parameter to `all` specifies the processes that are run at once.
 The property `outputType` indicates the type of output expected.
 The default value of `outputType` is `"none"`.
 So, leaving it out would be okay in this case.

 ### Reduce